jentery/mdia200/index.md

 *Please note that Saturday, September 30th is the last day for paying first term fees without penalty.*

+## Weeks 5 and 6 (Oct.
+5 and 12): Media and Art

+*Monday, October 2nd*

+* No class.
+UVic is closed for National Day for Truth and Reconciliation (September 30th).

+*Thursday, October 5th*

+* Please watch [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) before we meet today.
+* Today, I'll lecture on approaches to media and art and talk about media as an artistic practice.

+*Monday, October 9th*

+* No class.
+UVic is closed for Thanksgiving Day.

+*Thursday, October 12th*

+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 4, 5, and 6 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss *Biidaaban (The Dawn Comes)* and conduct a masking exercise.
+I'll also introduce some terms for engaging animation and video in media studies.

+*Please note that Tuesday, October 10th is the last day for 50% reduction of tuition fees for standard courses.*

 # Policies

 Here are the policies for this course.
 If anything is unclear, ignorant, or mistaken, then please let me know.
 I'll correct it.